Ckrenzer/Skill-Showcase/README.md

 ### LJMR
 Short for 'La Junta Market Reports'.
 Collected from [Winter Livestock's weekly market reports](http://www.winterlivestock.com/lajunta.php#marketreport).
 See the full data set on [Winter-Livestock-Data](https://github.com/Ckrenzer/Winter-Livestock-Data).

 Contains a subset of cattle sales I've been scraping since November, 2020.
-The column 'Reprod' corresponds to whether the livestock is a cow, bull, steer, or heifer.
+The column 'Reprod' corresponds identifies the livestock as a cow, bull, steer, or heifer.
 I didn't know a good name for this categorization, so 'Reprod' is what I tentatively decided on in December 2020.
 I couldn't find an industry standard.
 Unless there is a word used as the industry standard to classify this distinction, 'Reprod' is what I plan to continue using for the foreseeable future.

 - **Date:** The date in which the auction ('Sale Tuesday') takes place.
 The first day is used for multi-day auctions.
 - **Buyer:** The name of the buyer who made a purchase.